MykalMachon/MykalMachon/README.md

 ## Hey, I'm Mykal 👋
 (aka: mykal.codes, or MykalMachon) I work as a Systems Analyst at UFV during the week, and as a web-dev freelancer on the weekends.
 I work with a wide range of tech but it's always in the pursuit of building things that interest me.
-Currently I work a lot with Python + Flask and Typescript + Next.js
+Currently I work a lot with Python and Node.js (and Typescript, of course)

 ### Recent Activity 🚀